-Nicotine can get into the bloodstream by passing through the tongue and mucous membranes of the mouth.
+Partially correct… Nicotine can get into the bloodstream by passing through the tongue and mucous membranes of the mouth.
 In fact, one drop of pure nicotine placed on the tongue can be lethal.
 Although this is correct, it is only part of the answer.

 Almost!
 The major way that nicotine enters the bloodstream of smokers is through skin, lungs, and mucous membranes of the mouth and nose.
-This is correct, but is only part of the correct answer.
+This is correct, but it is only part of the correct answer.

-Correct, Nicotine can enter the bloodstream by passing through skin, lungs, and mucous membranes of the mouth and nose.
+Correct, nicotine can enter the bloodstream by passing through skin, lungs, and mucous membranes of the mouth and nose.

 Nicotine acts by attaching to which type of receptors?

-Uh Uh!
-Remember marijuana attaches to the brain's anandamide receptors.
+Uh-uh!
+Marijuana attaches to the brain's anandamide receptors.

 Correct!
 Because the nicotine molecule has a similar shape to that of the neurotransmitter acetylcholine, it is able to attach to the same places in the brain where acetylcholine acts.

 Correct!
-Levels of dopamine, which is sometimes called the pleasure neurotransmitter, increase in the brain when a person uses tobacco or other drugs such as cocaine and marijuana.
+Levels of dopamine, which is sometimes called the pleasure neurotransmitter, increase in the brain when a person uses tobacco or other drugs, such as cocaine and marijuana.

-Try Again!
+Try again!
 Remember, dopamine is an important neurotransmitter that is affected by all drugs of abuse.

-Long term smoking can lead to which of the following?
+Long-term smoking can lead to which of the following?

 Nope!
 Smoking can actually turn teeth brown.